Hakai99/ANNOLOOM/README.md

   it auto-finishes; select a shape in the list and click DelAnnote to remove it.
-- **White crosshair guide lines** follow your cursor while drawing, like labelImg's targeting lines, to help line up box edges precisely.
+- **White crosshair guide lines** follow your cursor while drawing, to help line up box edges precisely.
 - **Auto-fit, centered canvas**: images scale to fill the available space and stay centered — no more tiny thumbnails in the corner.
 - **Natural, numeric image ordering**: files like `img2.jpg`, `img10.jpg`,